Albany All Stars Roller Derby

 Albany All Stars Roller Derby (AASRD) is a flat track roller derby league based in Albany, New York.
 AASRD was founded in 2006 and was the capital region's first flat track roller derby league.
-The league comprises skaters who make up their Woman's Flat Track Derby Association (WFTDA) Charter team, the All Stars; and there non chartered team, the Brawl Stars.
-Home bouts are held at the Albany Capital Center (ACC).
+The league is a member of the Women's Flat Track Derby Association and consists of two teams: the All Stars and the Brawl Stars.
+Home bouts are held at the Washington Avenue Armory.

 League history

-Throughout AASRD's history they have had four different home teams, the Department of Public Hurts (DPH), the Empire Skate Troopers (EST) the Skate-o-Masochists, and the Capital City Legislayers (CCL) as well as two inter-league teams, an A level team (All Stars) made up of the league's best players and a B level team (Brawl Stars) made up of all other rosterable skaters.
+AASRD was founded in 2006 by six skaters and originally consisted of two teams.
+Since the league was founded, home teams have included the Department of Public Hurts (DPH), the Empire Skate Troopers (EST) the Skate-o-Masochists, and the Capital City Legislayers (CCL).
+The league also has two inter-league teams: the WFTDA-chartered A team, the All Stars, and the non-chartered B team, the Brawl Stars.

 After their inaugural season they were voted "Best New Sports Team" in the Metroland Reader's Poll.

-Charitable work/activity
+Charitable work or activity

 Skaters for the Albany All Stars are involved in charitable activities throughout the year; they have even rappelled off buildings to fund raise for the Special Olympics and streaked down Lark Street as a sponsor of the Santa Speedo Sprint to benefit The Albany Damien Center.
 A portion of their home bout raffles have always been donated to a large variety of local charities.

-Awards/recognition
+Awards and recognition

 The Albany All Stars Roller Derby League is mentioned in several local "best of" lists including: